Rangi42/polishedcrystal/README.md

 * Add: Rhyperior is Steel/Rock.
 * Add: Strength is 90 power.
 * Add: Replace Razor Shell with Icicle Crash.
+* Add: Rock-type Pokémon get Sp.Def boosted by 50% in a sandstorm.
 * Add: Improve Buena's prizes.
 * Add: Yanma and Venomoth are available in the Bug-Catching Contest.
 * Add: Murkrow is rare in some Headbutt trees.